How Did I Manage to Kill a Nasty Nightmare by Myself?

 You will be practicing 10-12 hours daily, so check how strong your motivation is before signing up.
 If you have any doubt about efficacy of the technique, you must read this hub and watch the 3 inspiring documentaries mentioned there: Vipassana Meditation in Prisons

 2. This is a useful method for busy people who can't spare time for the above approach.
 It involves listening to brainwave entrainment audios programmed for lucid dreaming.
 It is possible to induce mental states conducive for lucid dreaming through the specially designed audios.
 The lucid dreaming audios have frequency sequence that correspond to mental states of dreaming and wakefulness simultaneously.
 But remember you have to show mental courage to challenge the scary monsters of the nightmares.
-If you have no idea about brainwave entrainment, you might like to read Brainwave Technology and its Applications.

 Why Binaural Recordings are great !!